abhiyanpaudel/CAS_Final_Project/README.md

 cmake --build build -j8
 ```

 Replace the `/path/to/` entries with the actual paths on your system.
-For the reference system, these paths are set relative to the environment variables in `config.sh`.

 > [!TIP]
 > The `-j8` flag enables parallel compilation with 8 threads.
 Adjust based on your system's capabilities.